kartik-ey17/food-resq/README.md

 ## Future Improvements

-The current FOODRESQ Platform can be expanded with several additional features:
+The current FoodResQ Platform can be expanded with several additional features:

 **Real-Time Notifications**